nextflow-io/training/docs/nf_templates/8_components.md

 Changing a module does not mean you can't continue to use that module.

 The nf-core modules patch command allows you keep using the nf-core component without needing to make it into a local module and curate it yourself.
 Instead, it creates a path file that will keep track of the changes you made.
 If you subsequently update the module using the nf-core tooling, the diff file will be retained.
-If any subsequent changes to the module conflict with your diff file, you will prompted to resolve the conflicts.
+If any subsequent changes to the module conflict with your diff file, you will be prompted to resolve the conflicts.

 ```bash
 nf-core modules patch